 Of course, I've stayed in London hotels before, but I've never stayed in a hotel on the Thames.
 As in, you could actually see the River Thames from our room.
 And St Pauls.
 And Blackfriars Bridge.
 And HMS President, now all covered in graffiti-esque artwork.
 I could have spent hours gazing out of our window but after four busy days of travel, a long afternoon of conversations with old friends, and a nearly four-month old baby stirring in my arms from his nap, the HUGE (yes, capital letters required) bed looked just as attractive.
 I placed Baby Bird in the middle of it, got out some of his toys and he, his dad and I all chilled out on that GIGANTIC bed for a few hours as we watched the lights of London come on from out of the window.

 Not long after we'd checked in - admiring a vast space decorated as if it was a modern art installation - and made our way up to our room, housekeeping arrived to put up Baby Bird's cot.
 They also delivered a wash bag full of baby essentials.
 I'm not joking when I say it was better packed than the nappy bag I normally have on hand.
 It was an unexpected bonus and kindness; I do rather like it when hotels surprise you with things like that.
-I managed a quick scan of the hotel room - noting the biggest mini bar selection of drinks I'd ever seen! - as I sat next to our boy and watched him play, while NewMan reported from the bathroom that the shower was the big enough for a family of six to wash in.
+I managed a quick scan of the hotel room - noting the biggest mini bar selection of drinks I'd ever seen! - as I sat next to our boy and watched him play, while my partner NewMan reported from the bathroom that the shower was the big enough for a family of six to wash in.

 No doubt because of all of the travelling and new faces, Baby Bird was quick to fall asleep in his cot under a cosy white duvet of his own, so NewMan and I took advantage of the dimmed lights and MAHOOOSIVE bed to.... fall asleep ourselves.
 Although the room was very spacious and we could easily have watched TV with Baby Bird a short distance away, we were both so exhausting and the COUNTRY-SIZED bed were so comfortable it was too much like hard work to keep our eyes open after we'd each had long, hot showers and slipped on the towelling robes hanging in the wardrobe.